gipplab/cl-osa/README.md

         2. Entity filtering by named entity type
     4. Entity disambiguation
 2. Analysis
-    1. Calculate cosine similarity between all document pairs (or selected document fragments)
+    1. Calculate the cosine similarity of all document pairs (or selected document fragments)
-    2. Return top ranked document (or fragments)
+    2. Return the top-ranked document (or fragments)
-    3. (in detailed analysis) Merge supposed plagiarized-fragments on base of their proximity within the document
+    3. (in detailed analysis) Merge possibly plagiarized fragments based on their proximity within the document

-Implementation details
+Implementation Details
 ----------------------

-### Class descriptions
+### Class Descriptions

-The classes of concern, sorted by decreasing order of relevance.
-For general use, the first is enough.
+The relevant classes, sorted in decreasing order of their relevance.
+For general use, the first class is sufficient.

 1. **OntologyBasedSimilarityAnalysis**: main class
 2. **WikidataEntity**: represents a Wikidata entity